This blog is dedicated to all those out there who enjoy books by Enid Blyton.

 I’ve been reading Enid Blyton books since my mum introduced me to them when I was little, and since starting collecting the books about fifteen years ago my shelves are now fit to bursting with over 250 Blyton books!
 I originally agreed to help on the blog – intending to just make suggestions and proof read articles, but I’ve been well and truly bitten by the blogging bug.

-I’m in my 30s, live in Dundee, Scotland and I work part-time in the reference and information department of Dundee’s central library though I do have a degree in children’s nursing.
-I have a two year old son who I am itching to introduce to Blyton, but so far that’s been limited to a few of the latest Noddy TV episodes.
+I’m in my 30s, live in Dundee, Scotland and I work part-time in a library though I do have a degree in children’s nursing.
+I have a three year old son who I am itching to introduce to Blyton, but so far that’s been limited to a few of the latest Noddy TV episodes.
 Any spare time I get around looking after him, working and blogging is spent reading (not just Blytons, but lots of children’s and teen books along with a few for grown-ups), watching TV (I love Hollyoaks, Only Connect, Call the Midwife and One Born Every Minute amongst many others) and posting on the Enid Blyton Society Forums.

 PIPPASTEF, founder and former writer